-Part Edward Gorey (his illustrated pamphlet “Forgetting”, for instance), another part Willy Wonka of Type, Jordan Metcalf is hard to peg.
-At first glance his illustrations might seem gloomy, but there is an endearing innocence to much of his work; an undeniable tone that seems to evoke that strange feeling that washes over you the first time you truly see beyond the childhood glee, and want only to return – but you’ve seen too much, and can never be the same.
-Jordan often mixes that somber tone with heart breaking romantic/optimistic quips to powerful effect.
+Part Edward Gorey, another part Willy Wonka, Jordan Metcalf is hard to peg.
+At first glance his illustrations might seem gloomy, but there is an endearing innocence to much of his work; an undeniable tone that seems to evoke that strange feeling that washes over you the first time you truly see beyond the childhood glee and want only to return – but you’ve seen too much, and can never be the same.
+Jordan often mixes that somber tone with heartbreaking romantic/optimistic quips to powerful effect.
 It speaks volumes to his talent that he achieves such a result using so little, using minimalism and expressionism as tools rather gimmicks.

 You seem to work a lot in black and white.
 Can you explain to our readers how you achieve excellent results with a limited color palette?

 I have always loved the aesthetic of black and white which is the reason I started working with it early on, but the great by-product of that was that it largely removed colour as a consideration and therefore encouraged me to explore and really consider the rest of the design: tone, form, layout, texture and contrast.
 I think in the absence of colour and the impact that it can have, these aspects became all the more important.

-While you are in the process of creating your designs, what are 3 rules do you always follow to maximize results?
+While you are in the process of creating your designs, what are three rules do you always follow to maximize results?

 I wouldn’t say I have any rules.
 I think if anything they would more be questions that I ask myself during the process

 “Does it have visual/emotional/intellectual value?”